Pushforwards of pluricanonical bundles under morphisms to abelian varieties: Introduction

 \end{intro-theorem}

-Once we know that $\fl \omXm$ becomes globally generated after pulling back by an isogeny, we can use Viehweg's cyclic covering trick to show that it is isomorphic to a direct summand in the pushforward of a canonical bundle (as in \theoremref{thm:main-summand}); in fact, this is really a by-product of our proof of \theoremref{thm:main}.
+Once we know that $\fl \omXm$ becomes globally generated after pulling back by an isogeny, we can use Viehweg's cyclic covering trick to show that it is isomorphic to a direct summand in the pushforward of a canonical bundle (as in Theorem \ref{thm:main-summand}); in fact, this is really a by-product of our proof of Theorem \ref{thm:main}.

-One consequence of \theoremref{thm:main-summand}, already alluded to above, is the following decomposition theorem for pushforwards of pluricanonical bundles under morphisms to abelian varieties.
-For $m = 1$, the existence of such a decomposition was proved by Chen and Jiang \cite{CJ} when $f$ is generically finite, and subsequently in \cite{PPS} in general; the search for a generalization to the case $m \geq 2$ was our starting point for this work.
+One consequence of Theorem \ref{thm:main-summand}, already alluded to above, is the following decomposition theorem for pushforwards of pluricanonical bundles under morphisms to abelian varieties.
+For $m = 1$, the existence of such a decomposition was proved by Chen and Jiang \cite{ChenJiang:positivity} when $f$ is generically finite, and subsequently in \cite{PPS} in general; the search for a generalization to the case $m \geq 2$ was our starting point for this work.